tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 * "Potential issue if geographic coordinate is at 0,0"

-Note: `Issue` concepts would parallel `Validation` concepts, but are not shown further here.
+Note: `Issue` concepts would parallel `Validation` concepts, but are not fully shown further here.

 ##### 4.4.1.3 Measure (normative)
     ME = { me | me =< ie, d, rt >, ie ∈ IE, d ∈ D ⋀ rt ∈ RT }